 The CTO's Checklist for Choosing a Nearshore Engineering Partner

 You've decided that nearshore engineering makes sense for your company.
 Now you need to pick a partner — and the market has hundreds of companies that all claim to deliver "top talent" with "rigorous vetting" and "seamless integration."
+One of those hundreds is mine: at Conectia we employ our engineers directly across 14 countries, and our CTO-led vetting accepts 3% of candidates.

 Most of them are staffing agencies with a better website.